Sure Dividend

 Utilities are very popular among income investors.
 Their steady revenue and earnings provide a stable base from which the companies can pay excess capital to shareholders.
 This tends to lead to reasonably high dividend yields and safe payouts, both of which are attractive for investors seeking current income.

-Global Water Resources (GWRS) is a water utility based in Arizona that went public in 2016.
-It has a 2.4% dividend yield, so it qualifies as a decent income stock when the broader S&P 500 Index yields only 1.6%.
-In addition, Global Water pays its dividend monthly instead of quarterly.
+Global Water Resources (GWRS) is an Arizona water utility that went public in 2016.
+Its 3.0% dividend yield qualifies it as a decent income stock when the broader S&P 500 Index yields only 1.3%.
+In addition, Global Water pays its dividends monthly instead of quarterly.

-However, the company’s dividend safety could use a lot of improvement.
-Given this, we are cautious on Global Water’s prospects as an investment overall.
+However, the company’s dividend safety could use improvement.
+Given this, we are cautious about Global Water’s overall prospects as an investment.

 Business Overview